suzuki-shunsuke/lambuild/docs/getting-started.md

   * Check `Pull Requests` and `Pushes` events
 * Try running lambuild
   * Commit files and push to repository and open a pull request
-  * Confirm build is run expectedly
+  * Confirm build is running as expected

 ## Sample Configuration